Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Typical Behavior & Temperament

-Image Credit: enigma.art, Shutterstock
+Image Credit: Saad315, Shutterstock

 Appearance & Varieties

-The varieties of angelfish typically involve color, particularly in captive-bred fish.
+The varieties of angelfish typically involve color, particularly in human-bred fish.
 Wild specimens are usually vertically striped, which provides camouflage among the plants.
 Other species in this genus have similar coloration patterns with varying numbers of stripes.
 The most common variety in pet stores is the silver variation, which closely resembles the wild form.

 Of course, you’ll also find varieties that don’t exist in nature, such as albino, pearl, sunset blushing, and pearl.
 We suggest buying fish from a reputable seller.
 Unfortunately, inbreeding is a problem with this popular tropical fish.